 Sitting at the edge of the Thar Desert, Jodhpur is dominated by a massive fort in the middle of town.
 Jodhpur is affectionately referred to as the “Blue City” because of the indigo-colored house lining the fascinating winding streets of the old town.
 We’ll have a chance to photograph the homes from the mighty Mehrangarh Fort, high above the buzzing city.

 Jaisalmer, rising out of the heart of the Great Indian Desert is the quintessential India of your dreams.
-With the oldest living fort in the world, the city is a mass of intricately carved buildings, facades and elaborate balconies.
-Its temple, fort and palaces are all built of beautiful yellow stone.
+With the oldest living fort in the world, the city is a mass of intricately carved buildings, facades, and elaborate balconies.
+Its temple, fort, and palaces are all built of beautiful yellow stone.
 Exploring this fascinating city could be a photo destination in and of itself.

-Located far from the cities and paved roads, our luxury encampment at Manvar allows us to enjoy the peace and tranquility of the Indian desert, while being in close proximity to fabulous photo opportunities.
+Located far from the cities and paved roads, our luxury encampment at Manvar allows us to enjoy the peace and tranquility of the Indian desert while being in close proximity to fabulous photo opportunities.
 In the evening after a dusty jeep safari, we retreat to Manvar to enjoy more delicious Indian cuisine and wonderful culture and dance performances under the stars.

-Luni is a feudal town where centuries old traditions still permeate the local lifestyle.
+Luni is a feudal town where centuries-old traditions still permeate the local lifestyle.
 Like looking through a window into history, Luni and the surrounding Bishnoi villages provide yet more fascinating, photogenic subjects.

-India is a fascinating country with incredible photo opportunities and wonderfully warm people, but it can be emotionally and physical exhausting.
+India is a fascinating country with incredible photo opportunities and wonderfully warm people, but it can be emotionally and physically exhausting.
 India challenges you with extremes: one minute, India will cradle you in comfort, the next it will smack you in the face with heat and poverty.
 During the day our group will be “out in the thick of it” not just shooting the action, but being part of the action.